-I’m very pleased to introduce you Memographer’s new trend- Destination Running, a project that combines my three favorite hobbies: Photography, Travel and Running.
+I’m very pleased to introduce you Memographer’s new project- Memography of Running, a project that combines my three favorite hobbies: Photography, Travel and Running.

 You’ve seen plenty of Photography and Travel here, now it’s time to catch up on the Running part.
 If you are not a runner, this story may sound pretty boring to you; so feel free to scroll down to the pictures [wink]

-My road to Chicago might look easy from the mobile phone photos below.
-However, in real life it was a very challenging path.
-I decided to return to endurance running on February 28, 2014 (after almost 20 years long break!) when I became the Atlanta Track Club member to be able to register for AJC Peachtree Road Race 10K.
-After the Peachtree, I had decided to train for a marathon.
-Unfortunately, I had hit the road too fast too soon and got injured.
-So some of the first steps of this projects were made in a cast-boot.
-I trained hard; I didn’t skip a single training session of my 18-week Hal Higdon Marathon Training Program; I ran 4-days a week and cross-trained one day; completed 72 runs from 2 miles to 20 miles long; I had to run during rains and storms, under burning sun and in darkness of nights, in 100F degrees heat and 100% humidity… Two goals for my first marathon were: to finish it injury free and to finish it in less than 4 hours.
-I finished the first half of Chicago Marathon in less than 2 hours, but couldn’t keep up the sub-4 marathon pace… Nevertheless, my First Marathon was a huge success.
+After the Peachtree, I decided to train for a marathon race.
+Unfortunately, I hit the road too fast too soon and got injured.
+So the first steps of this project made in a cast-boot [smile].
+I recovered and trained hard.
+Surprisingly, I didn’t skip a single training session of my 18-week Hal Higdon Marathon Training Program; I ran 4-days a week and cross-trained one day; completed 72 runs from 2 miles to 20 miles long; I ran during rains and storms, under burning sun and in darkness of nights, in 100F degrees heat and 100% humidity… I had two goals for my first marathon: to finish it injury free and to finish it in less than 4 hours.
+I finished the first half of the race in less than 2 hours, but couldn’t keep up the sub-4 marathon pace… Nevertheless, my First Marathon was a huge success.
 I’ve finished it injury free and I had, hands down, the most incredible enlightening and wonderful running experience… I got hooked on marathon running!

 – #OwnChicago is an official hashtag of the Bank of America Chicago Marathon.